jp morgan vs charles schwab

 J.P.
 Morgan Investing:

 J.P.
 Morgan Investing offers only self-directed accounts.
-These cost nothing and have no minimum balance.
-A decent selection of investment vehicles is available.
-It includes:
+These accounts are free and have no minimum balance.
+A reasonable mix of investment options is available, including:

 - Equities